realmorg/realm/apps/web/src/pages/docs/learn/reusability.md

 ## Development Mode

-In our first tutorial, we explored how to use Realm without the need for setting up a localhost.
-However, when we want to use the `<import-element>` tag, you'll need to set up a localhost environment.
-This is because the usage of `<import-element>` can encounter issues related to the Cross-Origin Resource Sharing (CORS) policy.
+In our initial tutorial, we explored how to use Realm without the need for setting up a localhost.
+However, when utilizing the `<import-element>` tag, setting up a localhost environment becomes necessary.
+This requirement arises due to potential issues related to the Cross-Origin Resource Sharing (CORS) policy.

-To dive deeper into CORS and understand its implications, you can refer to the following resource: <anchor-link href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS" target="_blank">MDN: Cross-Origin Resource Sharing (CORS)</anchor-link>.
-It provides valuable insights into how cross-origin requests are handled and the policies involved.
-By familiarizing yourself with CORS, you'll gain a better understanding of how to navigate and resolve any potential issues that might arise when using the `<import-element>` tag.
+To delve deeper into CORS and comprehend its implications, you can refer to the following resource: <anchor-link href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS" target="_blank">MDN: Cross-Origin Resource Sharing (CORS)</anchor-link>.
+This resource provides valuable insights into how cross-origin requests are handled and the policies involved.
+Familiarizing yourself with CORS will equip you with the knowledge to navigate and resolve any potential issues that may arise when using the `<import-element>` tag.

-If you've installed NodeJS in your machine, you can serve your current folder by using `npx serve` command.
+If you have NodeJS installed on your machine, you can serve your current folder using the `npx serve` command.

-If you're using Python, you can serve your current folder by using `python -m http.server` command.
+For Python users, you can serve your current folder with the `python -m http.server` command.

-Other programming languages may have their own way to serve a folder, you can use it too.
+Other programming languages may have their own methods for serving a folder, which you can also use.

-Or you can use online tool such as <anchor-link href="https://codesandbox.io" target="_blank">CodeSandbox</anchor-link> or <anchor-link href="https://stackblitz.com/" target="_blank">StackBlitz</anchor-link>.
+Alternatively, you can employ online tools like <anchor-link href="https://codesandbox.io" target="_blank">CodeSandbox</anchor-link> or <anchor-link href="https://stackblitz.com/" target="_blank">StackBlitz</anchor-link>.

-## Import Element Accross the Web
+## Importing Elements Across the Web

-Unlike other frameworks that rely on package managers for importing elements and utilizing pre-built components, Realm takes a different approach.
-It leverages the `<import-element>` tag, eliminating the need for bundlers or compiler tools.
-With Realm, you can directly import and work with someone else's or your own custom elements without complicated setup processes.
+Realm takes a unique approach compared to other frameworks that rely on package managers for importing elements and utilizing pre-built components.
+Realm leverages the `<import-element>` tag, eliminating the need for bundlers or compiler tools.
+With Realm, you can directly import and work with custom elements, whether created by someone else or yourself, without intricate setup processes.

-To make this seamless integration possible, if you're a third-party developer or even if you wish to share your own public elements, it's essential to enable Cross-Origin Resource Sharing (CORS) on your server.
-By setting up CORS, you allow the browser to make requests to your server from different origins, enabling the smooth retrieval and utilization of imported elements in Realm.
-This setup ensures that your custom elements can be easily integrated and utilized across different projects and environments.
+To facilitate this seamless integration, whether you're a third-party developer or wish to share your public elements, enabling Cross-Origin Resource Sharing (CORS) on your server is essential.
+Configuring CORS allows the browser to make requests to your server from various origins, ensuring the smooth retrieval and utilization of imported elements in Realm.
+This setup guarantees that your custom elements can be effortlessly integrated and utilized across diverse projects and environments.

 Take a look at the following example: